Hamiltonian quantization of solitons in the $\phi^4_{1+1}$ quantum field theory: Introduction

-where \(\xi \) is a {\em classical} c-number giving the location of the classical solution about which we quantize, while \(X \) represents an \(O(g) \) quantum fluctuation in its location.
-We will study quantum dynamics around nontrivial classical motions \(\xi(t)\) in a succeeding article, but for present purposes we will take \(\xi=0 \) and rescale \(X=gQ\) to focus in on the quantum fluctuations.
-Then, in favorable circumstances, it is to be hoped that the operator \(Q\) can be realized in the Schr\"odinger picture as the operator of multiplication by \(Q \) on a wave function \(\Psi=\Psi(t,Q) \) whose evolution can be approximated for small \(g\) by the equation
+We will study quantum dynamics around nontrivial classical motions \(\xi(t)\), so that \(\xi+gQ\) is the soliton position operator.
+In favorable circumstances, it is to be hoped that the operator \(Q\) can be realized in the Schr\"odinger picture as the operator of multiplication by \(Q \) on a wave function \(\chi=\chi(t,Q) \) whose evolution can be approximated for small \(g\) by a modification of the Schr\"odinger equation